kovzol/lego-linkages/README.md

 The linkages are built from a minimal set of LEGO parts.
 The focus is on the requirement that all linkages could be built quickly and their movement could be traced on a piece of paper.
 See *author's presentation* with title [Teaching algebra and geometry with LEGO and linkages](https://www.researchgate.net/publication/332303931_Teaching_algebra_and_geometry_with_LEGO_and_linkages) on further details on the topic.
+Also, an [arXiv paper](https://arxiv.org/abs/1909.04964) is available on using these linkages in a maths camp.

 In LDD one will want to set *View* > *New themes* > *LDD Extended* to make it possible to use a much wider set of colors for each part.